-You can create group policies that affect non-administrators only.
+You can create local group policies that affect non-administrators only (or even specific users).
 This can be useful to keep non administrator users from doing things such as:

 - Power off the server